What Happens If a Nuclear Bomb Goes Off in Manhattan?

 Kennedy: When you broaden it more than just the collection of city blocks that are affected, you get into other infrastructure like police departments—not just fire and rescue that respond immediately, but others in the area, local governments, school systems, the utilities that provide food, water, clothing, shelter, etc. It’s a significant undertaking.

-Where we are is that we have done the basic literature research on how people respond to this kind of a disaster, and we are starting now to collect the graphical information system data—GIS data—on the New York area: the road systems, subway, bus routes, bridges, and things like that.
+Where we are is that we have done the basic literature research on how people respond to this kind of a disaster, and we are starting now to collect the geographic information system data—GIS data—on the New York area: the road systems, subway, bus routes, bridges, and things like that.

 It’s frustrating us a little bit that the publicly available data is not very clean.
 We’ve found lots of road segments that aren’t connected.
 We can’t just import somebody else’s map of New York and the surrounding areas and have our agents fleeing the area, so we’re spending some effort in the last several weeks trying to collect and clean up that data so that we can actually use it.